MicrosoftDocs/dataexplorer-docs/data-explorer/kusto-emulator-install.md

     > [!NOTE]
     > The first time this command is run, Docker pulls the container image which is several GBs in size and may take several minutes to download.
 Once downloaded, the image is cached and available for subsequent runs without having to download it again.

-    - To start the emulator on a Windows Server operating system, make sure you we would use the `latest` or `stable` tag.
+    - To start the emulator on a Windows Server operating system, make sure you use the `latest` or `stable` tag.

         ```powershell
         docker run -e ACCEPT_EULA=Y -m 4G -d -p 8080:8080 -t mcr.microsoft.com/azuredataexplorer/kustainer:latest
         ```

-    - To start the image container on a Windows 11, make sure you we would use the `windows11` tag:
+    - To start the image container on a Windows 11, make sure you use the `windows11` tag:

         ```powershell
         docker run -e ACCEPT_EULA=Y -m 4G -d -p 8080:8080 -t mcr.microsoft.com/azuredataexplorer/kustainer:windows11